vgaraujov/RecSysLoL/README.md

 ## Data Mining for Item Recommendation in MOBA Games

-This repository contains the implementation of the Recommender System Based on Classifiers (Section 4.3).

 <a href="https://colab.research.google.com/github/vgaraujov/RecSysLoL/blob/master/RecSysLoLClassifers.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+This repository contains the implementation of the Recommender System Based on Classifiers (Section 4.3).
+The models are based on neural networks, logistic regression, and decision trees.

 <p align="center">
     <img src="img.png" width="500">